kirisaki-vk/Bandits-OTW-WriteUps/README.md

     - ## **Level 18**
         1. ### **Hint**
+        The password for the next level is stored in a file `readme` in the homedirectory.
+Unfortunately, someone has modified `.bashrc` to log you out when you log in with SSH.

         2. ### **Solution**
             You will not be able to login as the user `bandit18` because the .bashrc file will log you out when you login, but we know that the password to the next Level is into the file called `readme` on `bandit18`'s home we can execute a command by passing it after all the ssh commmand parameter.
 The command would be: